 6.You feel like your therapist gets you

 8.You don't dread your sessions (maybe you even look forward to them, however sometimes things get worse for a bit)

 9. Your symptoms change

-How do you know if my therapist is going well?
+How do you know if your therapist is good for you?

 1.They actually listen to you, and you feel validated.